-Policy 22 - The City also supports compatible intensification within the urban boundary, including areas designated General Urban Area.
+- Policy 22 The City also supports compatible intensification within the urban boundary, including areas designated General Urban Area.
 The City will promote opportunities for intensification in areas determined by the policies in Section 3.6.1.
-Intensification that is compatible with the surrounding context will also be supported on: brownfield sites that have been remediated; on underdeveloped sites such as current or former parking lots; in extensive areas previously used for outside storage; sites that are no longer viable for the purpose for which they were originally used or intended; and on sites of exhausted pits and quarries in the urban area where the urban design.
+Intensification that is compatible with the surrounding context will also be supported on: brownfield sites that have been remediated; on underdeveloped sites such as current or former parking lots; in extensive areas previously used for outside storage; sites that are no longer viable for the purpose for which they were originally used or intended; and on sites of exhausted pits and quarries in the urban area where the urban design. - Policy 23 The interior portions of established low-rise residential neighbourhoods will continue to be characterized by low-rise buildings.
+The City supports intensification in the General Urban Area where it will enhance and complement its desirable characteristics and long-term renewal.
+Generally, new development, including redevelopment, proposed within the interior of established neighbourhoods will be designed to complement the area's desirable character reflected in the pattern of built form and open spaces.
+The character of a community may be expressed in its built environment and features such as building height, massing, the setback of buildings from the property line, the use and treatment of lands abutting the front lot line, amenity area landscaped rear yards, and the location of parking and vehicular access to individual properties.